 Improvements in Protein Bioprocessing

-As more and more protein-based therapeutics enter research pipelines, more efficient protocols are needed for characterization of protein structure and function, as well as means of quantitation.
+As more and more protein-based therapeutics enter research pipelines, more efficient protocols are needed.
+In particular, we need better protocols for the characterization of protein structure and function, as well as means of quantitation.
 One main step in this pipeline, proteolysis of these proteins into peptides, presents a bottleneck and can require optimization of multiple steps including reduction, alkylation and digestion time.

-We have developed a new trypsin reagent, Rapid Digestion–Trypsin, that streamlines the protein sample preparation process, reducing the time to achieve proteolysis to about 1 hour, a remarkable improvement over existing overnight sample preparation times.
+We have developed a new trypsin reagent, Rapid Digestion–Trypsin, that streamlines the protein sample preparation process.
+This new development significantly reduces the time to achieve proteolysis to about 1 hour, a remarkable improvement over existing overnight sample preparation times.

 How Does it Work?